globocom/vault/README.md

 For more information on the docker implementation see [DOCKER.md](DOCKER.md).

-## Basic setup
+## Basic setup for production environment

-This section shows how to setup Vault in your own infrastructure, to facilitate administration of your existing Keystone and Swift services.
+This section describes how to setup Vault in your own infrastructure, to facilitate administration of your existing Keystone and Swift services.
+In this case, Vault will run in your own environment, such as in a Virtual Machine.

 ### 1. Install dependencies
 ```